filippocasari/Lottery-Project-Distributed-Systems/README.md

 ```shell
 pip install web3 flask
 ```
-To run the application flask you have to run in the root dir:
+To run the application flask you have to run in "src" dir:
 ```console
 flask run
 ```